-A dental filling is a material that is placed into a part of the tooth where decay is present.
-The decay is first removed and the small hole filled with a type of material.
+A dental filling is a material placed into a part of the tooth where decay is present.
 There are two main types of fillings available: composite (tooth-colored) and amalgam (metal).
-The filling is specifically done to preserve the integrity of the tooth and retain its shape and resiliency.
+The filling is specifically done to preserve the integrity of the tooth and retain its shape and resiliency

 - You have a cavity (decay) that needs attention